Finding and Selecting a Business Attorney

 7. What is the estimated fee?
 (This assumes you have a particular project in mind)

-8. Have any disciplinary complaints been filed against him or her?
+8. Have any disciplinary complaints been filed against the lawyer?
 What was the outcome?

 9. Does the attorney get referrals from his peers in the practice areas you are concerned with?
 (This validates that he/she is recognized as proficient by people who should know)